+Angles, geography, storyline.
 Learn how to set every scene with this in-depth look at the establishing shot.

 The establishing shot is one of the core shots in cinematography.
-Typically a wide shot, and the opener of a scene, it tells the audience where (and sometimes when) the next scene will occur.
+Typically, a wide shot and the opener of a scene tell the audience where (and sometimes when) the next scene will occur.

 The Wide Shot

 First, let’s look at the most basic establishing shot: a simple wide.
 In the establishing shot below from Captain America: The First Avenger, we see a sunny New York around midday.